duckduckgo/duckduckhack-docs/frontend-reference/setting-goodie-display.md

     </tbody>
 </table>

-## Setting Display Options on the Backend
+## Setting Display Options on the Back End

 Most options can be defined in the Goodie's back end, the Perl file.
 These options are set by returning as a hash called `structured_answer` when the Perl file finishes running.
 This hash is returned alongside the `$plaintext` string version of your Goodie result, used for the API):